 Storage

 Refrigeration: If you plan to consume the hot chocolate within a day or two, you can store it in the refrigerator.
-Transfer the leftover hot chocolate to an airtight container while it's still warm.
+Transfer the leftover drink to an airtight container while it's still warm.
 When you want to reheat it, you can do so gently on the stovetop or in the microwave, stirring occasionally to ensure even heating.

-Freezing Hot Chocolate: Let the hot chocolate cool down to room temperature before freezing.
+Freezing Hot Chocolate: Let the beverage cool down to room temperature before freezing.
 Do not put hot liquid directly into the freezer, as it can raise the temperature inside and affect other frozen items.
 Pour the cooled hot chocolate into ice cube trays or silicone molds.
 Leave a little space at the top.

 Frequently Asked Questions